 Dealing with people living in active addiction requires a lot of skill, some of which are contradictory.
 You have to be compassionate but firm.
 You have to be clear, assertive and calm when it is so easy to get emotional.
 You have to be gentle and strong.
 It is easy to want to “fix” the people you love when you see them making poor choices, especially when they are your kids.
 As parents, you do everything you can to protect your children, to teach them to make smart and healthy choices.
 When they are doing dangerous things, you want to step in and take control but we can’t.
 People living with addiction can’t be forced into recovery.
-You have to find a way to get them to choose sobriety.
+You have to find a way to get them to choose recovery.

 How to Talk with an Addicted Teen